hello/user-guide/README.md

   - Page is now ready at localhost:1234

 5. Notes:
   - In my experience, sometimes you change the static content but the page doesn't reflect it, probably the stuff inside /public is messed up.
-Stop the server, removing it before compiling again will solve it.
+All we need is a hard reset i.e: stop the server, removing /public before compiling & starting server again
     - ctr + C
     - `rm -rf public`
     - `hugo`
-  - `hugo server`
+    - `hugo server --buildDrafts --port=1234 --verboseLog --watch`
+  - Anything commited to staging will immediately trigger travis build which is responsible for http://staging-user.hello.is/ (only accessible within Hello wifi)
+  - Master branch will be responsible for https://user.hello.is (doesn't exist yet) which is our official support site for customers.
+  - Always start with your personal branch and make pull request to staging.
+Staging content should be tested extensively before getting merged to master.

 ####  Page Structure
 1. Domain